Respiratory therapist salary

 A respiratory therapist is a health care professional who is involved in assisting the doctors by diagnosing the patients with respiratory conditions.
 They also plan a treatment course for all cardiopulmonary patients.
 Their main job is to administer the inhalers, learn the patient’s progress, and adjust the treatment following the guidance of medical professionals.
 A respiratory therapist usually works in a medical clinic, hospital or other medical facility under the supervision of a pulmonologist.
 They treat various respiratory conditions such as obstructive and restrictive lung diseases.
 They care for patients presenting with breathing difficulties, including cardiopulmonary diseases, chronic respiratory conditions such as emphysema or asthma.
 They guide the patients about using inhalers and to prevent serious episodes of respiratory condition.
 They are also involved in providing emergency care to critical patients suffering from stroke, drowning, heart attacks, or shock.
 They assess the patient and work under the licensed specialist by incorporating various therapeutic techniques.

-How much does a Respiratory therapist make
+How much does a Respiratory therapist make a year ?

 Average respiratory therapist salary